Analysis | Trea Turner isn’t surprised by his home run surge. But he does think he’s been a bit lucky.

 So Turner is pleased — or as pleased as he can be — with his 10 homers in 2021.
 The pitches: five four-seam fastballs, two sinkers, two curveballs and a cutter.
 The counts: 0-1, 1-0, 3-2, 1-0, 2-2, 0-2, 1-0, 0-0, 0-1, 1-1, in that order.
 But on Tuesday, in an interview at Wrigley Field, Turner did sprinkle some water on his early power surge.
 He attributed part of it to good luck.
 He also pointed to his home run rates since May 2019, saying this is nothing new.

-“I know that there are a lot of homers, but I feel like I’ve been driving the ball the last two years and driving the ball a lot better,” said Turner, who entered Wednesday leading all National League shortstops in most categories — including homers, on-base percentage and slugging percentage.
+“I know that there are a lot of homers, but I feel like I’ve been driving the ball the last two years and driving the ball a lot better,” said Turner, who entered Wednesday leading National League shortstops in most categories — including homers, on-base percentage and slugging percentage.
 “I haven’t hit like any doubles or triples, which is kind of weird, but I’ve hit more homers.
 So I don’t necessarily look at it as more homers.
 I look at it as the balls I’ve driven have just left the yard as opposed to hitting the wall or whatever, going in the gap, stuff like that.”

 That’s really what it comes down to?

 “Yeah,” Turner said with a grin.
 “A bit of luck.
 Some luck for sure.
-That’s just a couple miles an hour on exit velo, or hitting it at the right angle as opposed to a little lower, a few centimeters on the barrel, whatever.”
+That’s just a couple miles an hour on exit velo or hitting it at the right angle as opposed to a little lower, a few centimeters on the barrel, whatever.”

 Luck or not, the Nationals have needed the spike in power.
 Kyle Schwarber has six homers, and no other player has more than four.
 Juan Soto has just three after spending 15 days on the injured list with a strained left shoulder.
 Turner, then, has been the team’s best table-setter and its most reliable run producer.
 He ranks in the 100th percentile for sprint speed, often too fast for a school zone, and is one of 18 players with double-digit homers.
 He is tied with Nolan Arenado, Kris Bryant and Franmil Reyes, who is 6-foot-5 and 265 pounds.
 Turner is 6-foot-2 and 185.